MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

-# Add a note to a model
+# Add a note to your 3D model

 You can capture notes on specific points on a 3D model and even add text or ink to the notes.
 For example, when you’re out in the field with a customer, capture any required product changes directly on the model.